 A number of new accounting standards and interpretations have been issued but are not yet effective for the Group.
-These accounting standards are not relevant for the Group in the financial year and interpretations are not expected to have a material impact on the Group.
+The relevant accounting standards and interpretations for the Group in the current financial year are not expected to have a material impact on the Group.